 14. OF BAPTISM AND THE LORD'S SUPPER

-We believe the Christian baptism is the immersion in water of a believer, in the name of the Father, and Son, and Holy Ghost to show forth in a solemn and beautiful emblem our faith in the crucified, buried and risen Saviour with its effect in our death to sin and resurrection to a new life.
-We believe that the Lord’s Supper, in which the members of the church by the sacred use of the bread and grape juice are to commemerate together the dying love of Christ, is to be preceded always by a solemn self-examination.
+We believe the Christian baptism is the immersion in water of a believer, in the name of the Father, Son, and Holy Ghost to show forth in a solemn and beautiful emblem our faith in the crucified, buried, and risen Savior with its effect being our death to sin and resurrection to a new life.
+We believe that the Lord's Supper, in which the members of the church by the sacred use of the bread and wine are to commemorate together the dying love of Christ, is to be preceded always by solemn self-examination.

 15. OF THE LORD'S DAY